catprisbrey/BackPacker/README.md

 - Entirely Free

-## Installation

-Just download one of the releases and run it.
-There is no installation process.

 ## Demo

-- Clicking the +ImageNode button adds more nodes for souce images.
+- Click the +ImageNode button to add more souce images.
 - Drag the color handles and connect them to any output color channel.
-- A channel preview makes it easy to spot what data you're including.
+- Each channel preview makes it easy to view the channel's output.
-- You can generate final preview to be sure things look right.
+- Generate final preview to be sure things look right.
 - Adjust the size as needed and hit the export to save.

 ![Demonstration](https://github.com/pemguin005/BackPacker/blob/main/Images/Backpacker-GithubDemo.gif?raw=true)

-- Final images may look semi transparent, but don't fret.
-Each channel contains the complete data, it's only the alpha layer masking some of it visually.
+- Final images may look semi-transparent, but don't fret.
+Each channel contains the complete data, it's likely the alpha layer is masking the visual colors.

 ![Example](https://github.com/pemguin005/BackPacker/blob/main/Images/Brick_packed.png?raw=true)